KannanThuvakaran/AiCore-Multinational-Retail-Data-Centralisation/README.md

     -  Verify your AWS CLI installation by running `aws --version` in a new terminal.

 4. **PG4Admin and PostgreSQL:**
     - Download and install PG4Admin and PostgreSQL.
+You can download PG4Admin from [here](https://www.pgadmin.org/download/) and PostgreSQL from [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
-Create a sales_data database in PG4Admin for later use.
+    - Create a sales_data database in PG4Admin for later use.

 5. **VSCODE with Python and SQLTools:**
     - Ensure Visual Studio Code (VSCode) is installed on your machine.
+You can download VSCODE from [here](https://code.visualstudio.com/download)
     - Install the Python extension for VSCode for a smooth development experience.
     - Install SQLTools extension in VSCode to facilitate SQL query execution.

 6. **Miniconda3 for Virtual Environments:**
     - Install Miniconda3 to manage virtual environments easily.
+You can download Miniconda3 from [here](https://docs.conda.io/projects/miniconda/en/latest/)
     - The relevant Python libraries are pre-configured in mrdc_env.yaml.
 Complete the installation by executing:

     ```bash
     conda env create -f mrdc_env.yaml
     conda activate mrdc_final
     ```
+    -  Verify Miniconda3 installation by running `conda --version` in a new terminal.

 ## Installation